Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Deep Graph Laplacian Regularization

 \subsection{Iterative Filtering}

-To achieve effective denoising, classic literature, {\it e.g.}, \cite{elad2006image,milanfar2013tour,dabov2007image} filters the noisy image iteratively to gradually enhance the image quality.
-Similarly, we implement such iterative filtering mechanism by cascading $T$ blocks of GLRNet (each block has a graph Laplacian regularization layer), leading to the overall \emph{DeepGLR} framework.
-Similar to \cite{vemulapalli2016deep}, all the GLRNet modules in our work have the same structure and share the same CNN parameters.
-Hence, to obtained the denoised image, the same denoising filter is iteratively applied to the noisy image ${\cal Y}$ for $T$ times.
-Fig.\;\ref{fig:deepglr} shows the block diagram of our DeepGLR.
-In Fig.\;\ref{fig:deepglr} and the following presentation, we have removed the superscript ``$\star$'' from the recovered ${\cal X}^{\star}$ for simplicity.
-We employ 2 or 3 cascades of GLRNet in our experiments.
+To handle the non-Gaussian property of real image noise, we cascade $T$ blocks of GLRNet (each block has a graph Laplacian regularization layer) for effective restoration, leading to our $DeepGLR$ framework.
+Suppose each noise component removed by a GLRNet follows Gaussian distribution, then the overall noise that is removed forms a mixture of Gaussian.
+Ideally, it can approximate any distribution arbitrarily well \cite{reynolds2015gaussian}.
+Moreover, classic literature, {\it e.g.}, \cite{elad2006image,milanfar2013tour,dabov2007image}, also filter the noisy image iteratively to gradually enhance the image quality.
+Similar to \cite{vemulapalli2016deep}, all the GLRNets in our work have the same structure and share the same parameters.
+Figure\;\ref{fig:deepglr} shows the block diagram of DeepGLR.
+In Figure\;\ref{fig:deepglr} and the following presentation, we have removed the superscript ``$\star$'' from ${\cal X}^{\star}$ for simplicity.

 To effectively train the proposed DeepGLR framework, we adopt a loss penalizing differences between the recovered image and the ground-truth.
 Given the noisy image ${\cal Y}$, its corresponding ground-truth image ${\cal X}^{(\rm gt)}$ and the restoration result ${\cal X}_T$, our loss function is defined as the mean-square-error (MSE) between ${\cal X}^{(\rm gt)}$ and ${\cal X}_T$, {\it i.e.},